emanjon/echo-request-tag/draft-ietf-core-echo-request-tag.md

     * The interaction between the new option and (cross) proxies is now covered.
     * Two messages being "Request-Tag matchable" was introduced to replace the older concept of having a request tag value with its slightly awkward equivalence definition.

+# Acknowledgments
+{: numbered="no"}

+The authors want to thank Jim Schaad for providing valuable input to the draft.

 --- fluff